Thomas Christopher O’Brien

-Captain John Keefe’s demise (June 1861) came about after he deliberately beached his boat “The Preston” in a desperate attempt to save it in bad weather, tragically perishing during the attempt to walk back to Fremantle to fetch assistance .
-Later Catherine too met a most unfortunate end (1880) when she became lost in that Kojarena area years later (See at the conclusion a brief story on this extraordinary Catherine)
+Captain John Keefe’s demise (June 1861) came about after he deliberately beached his boat “The Preston” in a desperate attempt to save it in bad weather.
+John Keefe tragically perished during the attempt to walk back to Fremantle to fetch assistance.
+Later, Catherine also met a most unfortunate end (1880) when she became lost in that Kojarena area some years after Captain John’s death (See at the conclusion a brief story on this extraordinary Catherine)

 Tom was planning to marry May CULLOTON and had a cement brick house built ready for his new bride.